-During June 2023, warmer than normal SSTs were observed across the east central and eastern Pacific Ocean (Fig.1a).
-Warmer than normal SSTs were also observed over the extra-tropical regions of the north Pacific Ocean and Cooler than normal SSTs were observed over the western Pacific Ocean.
-As compared to the last month, SSTs have warmed over central and eastern equatorial Pacific Ocean (Fig.1b) and that over the western equatorial Pacific Ocean have cooled.
+During July 2023, warmer than normal SSTs were observed over most of the equatorial Pacific Ocean (Fig.1a).
+Warmer than normal SSTs were also observed over the extra-tropical regions of the north and south Pacific Ocean.
+As compared to the last month, increase in warming of SSTs is seen over central and eastern equatorial Pacific Ocean (Fig.1b) and also over the north Pacific Ocean.

-In the month of June 2023, warm SST anomalies were observed over most parts of the Indian Ocean, especially over north Arabian Sea and western part of the South Indian Ocean (Fig.1a).
-As compared to the last month, warmer SSTs are observed over most parts of the equatorial Indian Ocean and cooler SSTs are observed over north Arabian Sea and most parts of Bay of Bengal (Fig. 1b).
+In the month of July 2023, warm SST anomalies were observed over the Indian Ocean, especially over north Arabian Sea (Fig.1a).
+In the south Indian Ocean, warm SST anomalies are observed over the western part whereas cold SST anomalies are observed over the eastern part.
+As compared to the last month, warmer SSTs are observed over most parts of the equatorial Indian Ocean and cooler SSTs are observed over north Arabian Sea and some parts of Bay of Bengal (Fig. 1b).